Jennifer Dougherty: Early life and education

-Dougherty graduated from Georgetown Visitation Preparatory School in Washington, D.C.
+Dougherty graduated from Georgetown Visitation Preparatory School in Washington, D.C..
 She later graduated from Mount Saint Mary's University in 1983 with a BA in History, magna cum laude.
 While a student at The Mount, Dougherty was a 4-year varsity field hockey player.
 She is the only person in The Mount's Athletic Hall of Fame honored for field hockey.
 Dougherty also wrote for The Mountain Echo, The Mount's official campus-wide newspaper, for 4 years, serving as editor-in-chief in her senior year.

 Career

 Dougherty operated Jennifer's Restaurant on West Patrick Street (opened 1987; closed 2008) and Dougherty's Irish Shop (1999–2006).
-She also served on the Board of Directors of Heartly House, the Frederick County Chamber of Commerce President (1999), and Rotary Club of Carroll Creek.
+She also served on the Board of Directors of Heartly House, the Frederick County Chamber of Commerce President (1999), and the Rotary Club of Carroll Creek.
 More recently in December 2009, Dougherty and partner Bruce Rhoderick opened Magoo's Pub and Eatery on West Second Street in Frederick.